-- 14.2.1 Reporting institutions are required to put in place a risk management system to determine whether a customer or a beneficial owner is a foreign PEP. - 14.2.2 Upon determination that a customer or a beneficial owner is a foreign PEP, the requirements of enhanced CDD as set out under Paragraph 13.5 must be conducted.
+- 14.2.1 Reporting institutions are required to put in place a risk management system to determine whether a customer or a beneficial owner is a foreign PEP. - 14.2.2 Reporting institutions are required to take reasonable measures to determine whether the beneficiaries and/or , where required , the beneficial owner of the beneficiary, are foreign PEPs - 14.2.3 Upon determination that a customer /beneficial owner/beneficiary/ beneficial owner of beneficiary is a foreign PEP, the requirements of enhanced CDD as set out under Paragraph 13.7 must be conducted.